jghenry/standard_deviation/README.md

 Author: James Henry

-Date: November 22, 2016
+Date: December 17, 2016

 [![Build Status](https://travis-ci.org/jghenry/standard_deviation.svg?branch=master)](https://travis-ci.org/jghenry/standard_deviation)

 ## What does it do?

-This package calculates standard deviation in Python
+This package calculates standard deviation and standard error in Python

 ## Where to find it?